In the Reading Test, students will encounter questions like those asked in a lively, thoughtful, evidence-based discussion.

 - All Reading Test questions are multiple choice and based on passages.

-- Some passages are paired with other passages or informational graphics, such as charts, graphs, and tables.
+- Some passages are paired with other passages.

 - Prior topic-specific knowledge is never tested.